markriggins/dockerfy/README.md

 This all assumes that the /secrets volume was mounted and the environment variables $MYSQLSERVER, $MYSQLPORT and $DEPLOYMENT_ENV were set when the container started.
-Note that **dockerfy** expands the environment variables in its arguments, since the ENTRYPOINT [] form in Dockerfiles does not, replacing all $VARNAME, {{ .Env.VARNAME }} and {{ .Secret.VARNAME }} occurances with their values from the environment or secrets files.
+Note that **dockerfy** expands the environment variables in its arguments, since the ENTRYPOINT [] form in Dockerfiles does not, replacing all {{ .Env.VARNAME }} and {{ .Secret.VARNAME }} occurances with their values from the environment or secrets files.

 Note that the unexpanded argument '{{ .Secret.DB_PASSWORD }}', would be visible in `ps -ef` output, not the actual password

-Note that ${VAR_NAME}'s are also expanded by dockerfy so you can `--wait 'tcp://$DB_HOST:80'`, but docker-compose and ecs-cli also expand environment variables inside yaml files, so the {{ .Env.VAR_NAME }} is recommended.
-Single quotes are recommended in either case to avoid having the shell try to interpret the {{ }} characters.
+Note that ${VAR_NAME}'s are NOT expanded by dockerfy because docker-compose and ecs-cli also expand environment variables inside yaml files.
+The {{ .Env.VAR_NAME }} form passes through easily, as long as it is inside a singly-quoted string

 The "--" argument is used to signify the end of arguments for a --start or --run command.